Skip to Content

 Itineraries on the Disney Wish

 Currently, the Disney Wish sails out of Port Canaveral, Florida.
-It offers three and four-night cruises in the Bahamas, traveling to Nassau and Disney’s Castaway Cay.
-This was the original itinerary of the Disney Dream, which has moved to a variety of different home ports.
+It offers three—and four-night cruises in the Bahamas, traveling to Nassau and Disney’s Castaway Cay.
+This was the original itinerary of the Disney Dream, which has moved to various home ports.
+I would recommend the four-day itinerary if possible because three-days really isn’t enough time to explore this ship.

 Lumiere figure on lamp, ship docked in water, chandelier in atrium